NAFA WeChat Account

 Programme Transfer is not applicable to Master’s Degree programmes.

 Application for deferment will only be considered for reasons due to extenuating circumstances such as prolonged health problems.
-You will have to submit a completed ‘Request for Deferment’ form with relevant supporting documents to the Office of Student Affairs.
+You will have to submit a completed ‘Request for Deferment’ form with relevant supporting documents to the Office of Student Services.
 As the application for deferment is subject to approval by the relevant Dean of Faculty, you must continue to attend classes until the outcome of your application is known.

 For more details on Student’s Pass and living in Singapore, please refer to our website here.